refalinoshahzada/bambangshop/README.md

 In conclusion, we should keep `DashMap` rather than replacing it with just a Singleton.

 #### Reflection Publisher-2

+1. **Why should we separate the "Service" and "Repository" layers from the Model?**

+In the MVC pattern, the Model typically handles both business logic and data access, but best practices suggest separating these concerns to improve code structure:

+- **Separation of Concerns (SoC)**:
+  - The Repository is responsible for database operations, such as querying and persisting data.
+  - The Service layer contains the core business logic and coordinates various operations.
+  - The Model simply defines the data structure without handling logic or database interactions.

+- **Scalability & Maintainability**:
+  - Keeping business logic and database access separate makes the code easier to modify, extend, and test.
+  - The Service layer enables business rules to evolve without affecting database queries.
+  - The Repository abstracts the database, making it easier to switch technologies (e.g., PostgreSQL to MongoDB).

+- **Testability**:
+  - The Service layer can be tested independently without requiring a database.
+  - The Repository can be mocked in tests to eliminate database dependencies.

+In **BambangShop**, the NotificationService and SubscriberRepository follow this layered approach, ensuring modularity and maintainability.

+2. **What are the drawbacks of relying only on the Model without separate Service and Repository layers?**

+If the Service and Repository layers are not used, the Model would be responsible for both business logic and database interactions.
+This can lead to several issues:

+- **Tightly Coupled Code**:
+  - Models like Notification, Subscriber, and Program would directly manage database interactions.
+  - Any change in business logic would require modifying the Model itself, making the system harder to maintain.

+- **Increased Dependencies Between Models**:
+  - Certain features, such as sending notifications upon subscribing/unsubscribing, would require direct interaction between models.
+  - This tight coupling makes refactoring and debugging more difficult.

+- **Limited Extensibility**:
+  - Adding new features like logging or validation would require modifying the Model, violating the **Single Responsibility Principle (SRP)**.

+Without Service and Repository layers, the system becomes more complex, harder to scale, and less maintainable.

+3. **How does Postman assist in testing our API?**

+Postman is a powerful tool for API testing that helps validate and debug requests in **BambangShop**.

+- **API Testing Capabilities**:
+  - It allows sending API requests to endpoints like:
+    - **Subscribe:** `/subscribe/<product_type>`
+    - **Unsubscribe:** `/unsubscribe/<product_type>?<url>`
+  - It verifies API responses, ensuring correct HTTP status codes and JSON payloads.

+- **Key Features**:
+  - **Collections & Environments**: Group API requests and switch between local and production setups.
+  - **Automated Testing**: Use scripts to validate responses automatically.
+  - **Mock Servers**: Simulate API responses to test frontend functionality without a backend.
+  - **API Documentation**: Generate interactive documentation to help team members understand endpoints.

+By leveraging Postman, developers can efficiently test and debug APIs, improving the development workflow.

 #### Reflection Publisher-3